dengwirda/jigsaw/README.md

 ````
 In this example, a high-quality tetrahedral mesh is generated for the stanford-bunny geometry and the result is written to file.
 The input geometry is specified as a triangulated surface, and is read from `../geo/bunny.msh`.
 The volume and surface mesh outputs are written to `../out/bunny.msh`.
 Edit `example.jig` for a description of `JIGSAW`'s configuration options.

 Additional information, documentation, online tutorials and references are available <a href="http://sites.google.com/site/dengwirda/jigsaw">here</a>.
+A repository of 3D surface models generated using `JIGSAW` can be found <a href="https://github.com/dengwirda/jigsaw-models">here</a>.

 # `Attribution!`